Harolyn Blackwell: Vocal appreciation and criticism

 Blackwell has received consistent positive praise throughout her career.
 About her New York City recital debut at Carnegie Hall in 1987 noted music critic Will Crutchfield wrote, "The voice is first rate: a small, clean high soprano that goes from high to low and loud to soft with rare unity and poise.
 It is beautiful in quality and she has the special ability to take it down to the very tiniest pianissimo with complete control.
 Her linguistic grasp was secure, and her intonation likewise...
 Miss Blackwell's personality on the stage is warm and likable, and in one of Roland Hayes's spiritual arrangements she showed an unexpected comic gift."
 In 1994, the New York Times said, "Her performances at the Met since her 1987 debut as Pousette in "Manon" have won consistent praise, both for the purity and suppleness of her voice and for her poised, persuasive acting."
 A 2000 article in the Seattle Post Intelligencer in review of her performance of the title role in Lucia di Lammermoor said, "Vocally and dramatically, this is a role that is perfectly suited to Blackwell; the voice is the right size, the right timbre and has the right flexibility for this coloratura challenge.
 Agile and clear, her soprano soars and floats like an eagle on an updraft.
 The two big E-flats in the Mad Scene were right on target."
 In 2001 Opera News said, "Harolyn Blackwell sang beautifully, with crisp, unfussy diction...
 She sang with a satisfying lyricism, and her "Summertime" was mesmerizing."
-A 2005 Seattle Times article said in their review of her portrayal of Olympia in Les contes d'Hoffman, "Another scene-stealer was Harolyn Blackwell, who brought down the house with her perfect coloratura fireworks."
+A 2005 Seattle Times review of her portrayal of Olympia in Les contes d'Hoffman said: "Another scene-stealer was Harolyn Blackwell, who brought down the house with her perfect coloratura fireworks."

 Awards

-Ms. Blackwell is a recipient of numerous awards and honors, one of which provided her the opportunity to study in Italy with Renata Tebaldi and Carlo Bergonzi.
-Early on in her career she won Baltimore Opera's Puccini Foundation Award, was a winner of the WGN-Illinois Opera Guild "Audition of the Air", was awarded two Career Grants from the Richard Tucker Music Foundation, and the Alumna of the Year Award from Catholic University.
-More recently, Siena College bestowed upon her an Honorary Doctorate of Humane Letters and she was awarded an Honorary Doctorate of Music from George Washington University.
+Blackwell is a recipient of numerous awards and honors, one of which provided her the opportunity to study in Italy with Renata Tebaldi and Carlo Bergonzi.
+Early on in her career, she won Baltimore Opera's Puccini Foundation Award, was a winner of the WGN-Illinois Opera Guild "Audition of the Air", was awarded two Career Grants from the Richard Tucker Music Foundation, and the Alumna of the Year Award from The Catholic University.
+More recently, Siena College bestowed upon her an Honorary Doctorate of Humane Letters, and she was awarded an Honorary Doctorate of Music from George Washington University.